Composer & Maestro of the HOM3OSTASIS Protocol

 School of Science & Engineering, Department of Chemistry

-• Community stimulation through interdisciplinary revival and development of local creative arts scenes
+• Originally a local community-based project to stimulate the interdisciplinary revival and development of local creative arts scenes.
+Now, HOM3OSTASIS.com

 Investigator/Analyst January 2017 – May 2020